Skip to content

 1. Generate an OpenSSH key with ssh-keygen or from the Horizon GUI using the instructions above, then use PuTTYgen to convert the private key to .ppk

-2. Generate a .ppk key with PuTTYgen, and import the provided OpenSSH public key to OpenStack using the 'Import a Key Pair' instructions above.
+2. Generate a .ppk key with PuTTYgen, and import the provided OpenSSH public key to OpenStack using the 'Import the generated Key Pair' instructions above.

 There is a detailed walkthrough of how to use PuTTYgen here: Use SSH Keys with PuTTY on Windows.